-b) In the event that a tree providing habitat for the above species is identified as causing a danger to public health and safety by OC Dana Point Harbor and is removed, mitigation at a 1:1 ratio shall be required.
+b) In the event that a tree providing habitat for the above species is identified as causing a danger to public health and safety by OC Dana Point Harbor and is removed, mitigation at a 42:1 ratio shall be required.
+Any trees recently removed on or before January 12, 2011 that provided habitat for the above species shall be mitigated at a 2:1 (two trees replaced for every one tree removed) within the Harbor.
+Eucalyptus trees shall not be used as replacement trees.
 Replacement trees shall consist of native or non-native, non-invasive tree species.
 A tree replacement planting plan for each tree replacement shall be developed to specify replacement tree location, tree type, tree size (no less that a thirty-six (36) inch box size), planting specifications and a five-year monitoring program with specific performance standards.
 An annual monitoring report for tree replacement shall be submitted for the review of the Director, OC Dana Point Harbor and the City of Dana Point and shall be on file as a public record.